12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 This nonstop stream of messages pulls them away from deep, focused work.

-That way, distractions pile up, productivity takes a nose dive, and creativity takes a hit.
+That way, constant distractions pile up, productivity takes a nose dive, and creativity takes a hit.
 Critical thinking suffers the most, and all of this stands in the way of meaningful results and real innovation.

 Use one main platform for team updates and pick specific times for checking and replying to messages.